-Table 3 below classifies the SMEs according to the Annex 2.
-The results show that SME suppliers have mostly maintained themselves in the supply chain by using their already existent basic routine technological capability to implement technological changes.
+5. Reflections about the accumulation of technological capability and the role of linkages maintained themselves in the supply chain by using their already existent basic routine technological capability to implement technological changes.
 Fewer SMEs have upgraded to the pre-intermediate routine technological capability and even less moved to innovative intermediate.
 In fact, only one SME developed advanced innovative technological capability during the period 1970-2002.